You may also like

 Can you match each drawing below to one of the methods described above?
 (We've labelled each of the drawings with a letter to make it easier to refer to a particular one.)

-You may like to print off this sheet which contains all five descriptions and all five drawings, and which could be cut up into ten cards.
+You may like to print off a sheet of all five descriptions and all five drawings, which can be cut up into ten cards.

 How did you decide on the pairings?